-Spreadsheet apps have long worked resource management wonders for companies and the people that power them.
-They allow a business to set up processes quickly.
-They’re extremely flexible, etc. At some point, however, spreadsheets can mutate into unrelenting monsters that become unwieldy, produce errors, eat into a massive amount of working hours and, consequently, create considerable hidden costs.
-More cost-efficient than a spreadsheet application, enterprise-ready applications like the Binocs solution can help improve your bottom line.
+As accessible resource management tools, spreadsheet apps have long worked wonders for companies and the people that power them: they allow a business to quickly set up processes, they’re extremely flexible… But, at some point, spreadsheets can mutate into unrelenting monsters.
+They become unwieldy, produce errors, and consume massive amounts of working hours.
+Consequently, they generate considerable hidden costs.
+More cost-efficient than a spreadsheet application, enterprise-ready applications like Binocscan help improve your bottom line.

 I’ve been using spreadsheet apps throughout my entire career—almost 30 years now.
 Starting with Lotus Symphony on an IBM PC AT, I then moved on to Lotus 123, and finally, to Excel.
 I’m still a big fan of them!
 But, even I have to admit, there’s a limit to the efficiency of spreadsheet apps, including Excel.